mbilalzafar/fair-classification/disparate_mistreatment/README.md

 ## 1. Fair classification demo

 Imagine we are training classifiers on a given dataset and the learned classifier results in different misclassification rates for different demographic groups.
-Fair classification here corresponds to removing such disparities in misclassification rates in classification outcomes.
+Fair classification here corresponds to removing such disparities in misclassification rates from classification outcomes.

 For more details, have a look at our <a href="http://arxiv.org/abs/1610.08452" target="_blank">paper</a>.